Andeasw/CashSockify/README.md

 ### 🚀 Getting Started (Windows)

 The usage has been greatly simplified.
-Just follow three steps to get your SOCKS5 proxy service running.
+Just follow three steps to get your Socket Secure proxy service running.

 #### Step 1: Prepare the Files